1989–90 Iraq FA Cup

-The 1989–90 Iraq FA Cup was the 13th edition of the Iraq FA Cup as a clubs-only competition.
+The 1989–90 Iraq FA Cup was the 13th edition of the Iraq FA Cup as a club competition.
 The tournament was won by Al-Zawraa for the sixth time, beating Al-Shabab 2–1 on penalties in the final after a 0–0 draw.
 The first three rounds were between teams from the lower divisions, before the top-flight clubs began to enter at the round of 32.